tttstudios/vanhacks-netlify/src/pages/index.md

         Online registration ends at **11:59PM on September 25th 2020** or when maximum event capacity is reached.
 Capacity is 125 participants.
       rule: Registration
+    - description: >-
+        Participants may join with a pre-established team.
+In lieu of an in-person team formation, the VanHacks slack channel will become instrumental for forming teams.
+Please use the #team-formation channel to assemble your team.

+        Hackers are expected to know their teams by Saturday morning when they join the call at 9:00 am.
+You will be required to select a team name and designate a team spokesperson.
+Individuals may only participate and register with one team.
+Each team is solely responsible for its own cooperation and teamwork.
+      rule: Team Formation
     - description: Teams may be composed of minimum 3 and a maximum 5 participants.
       rule: Team Requirements
     - description: >-